Deep Ocean mission: History

-The study of the ocean in India began when the Government sponsored the program on polymetallic nodules (PMN) initiated at CSIR-NIO with the collection of the first nodule sample from Arabian sea on board the first research vessel Gaveshani on 26 January 1981.
+The study of the ocean in India began when the Government sponsored the program on polymetallic nodules (PMN) initiated at CSIR-NIO with the collection of the first nodule sample from Arabian Sea on board the first research vessel Gaveshani on 26 January 1981.

-The International Seabed Authority (ISA), an autonomous international organisation established under the 1982 United Nations Convention on the Law of the Sea, allotted the ‘area’ for deep-sea mining.
-India was the first country to receive the status of a 'Pioneer Investor' in 1987 and was given an area of about 1.5 lakh sq km in the Central Indian Ocean Basin (CIOB) for nodule exploration.
+The International Seabed Authority (ISA), an autonomous international organisation established under the 1982 United Nations Convention on the Law of the Sea, allotted the area for deep-sea mining.
+India was the first country to receive the status of a 'Pioneer Investor' in 1987 and was given an area of about 1.5 lakh km2 in the Central Indian Ocean Basin (CIOB) for nodule exploration.

 This was based on the extensive survey carried out by the scientists of CSIR-NIO on several research ships leading to the allocation of an area of 150000 sqkm to the country with exclusive right under the UN law of the sea.

 India was the first country in the world, to have sponsored the exploration of deep sea mineral viz polymetallic nodules, in the central Indian Ocean basin in 1987.

-In 2002, India signed a contract with the ISA and after complete resource analysis of the seabed 50% was surrendered and the country retained an area of 75,000 sq km.
+In 2002, India signed a contract with the ISA and after complete resource analysis of the seabed 50% was surrendered and the country retained an area of 75,000 km2.

-Further studies have helped narrow the mining area to 18,000 sq km which will be the ‘First Generation Mine-site’.
+Further studies have helped narrow the mining area to 18,000 km2 which will be the ‘First Generation Mine-site’.

 Background

-India has an Exclusive Economic zone allocated 2200000 sqkm which is unexplored and unutilised.
+India has an Exclusive Economic Zone allocated 2200000 sqkm which is unexplored and unutilised.

-Exclusive Economic zones are boundaries prescribed by the United nations Convention on the law of the sea which give the rights to a state regarding the exploration and use of marine resources.
+Exclusive Economic zones are boundaries prescribed by the United Nations Convention on the law of the sea which give the rights to a state regarding the exploration and use of marine resources.

 India has been allocated a site of 75000 sqkm in Central Indian Ocean Basin (CIOB) by the United Nations' International Seabed Authority (ISA) for the exploitation of polymetallic nodules (PMN) which is an amalgamation of iron and manganese hydroxide.

 It has been estimated that 380 million metric tonnes of PMN are available at the bottom of the seas in the central Indian Ocean.

 It is estimated that 10% of recovery of that can meet India's energy requirement for next 100 years.

 Goal and objectives

-The centre has drawn up a five-year plan, with a cost of ₹8000 crore, to mine, research and study about the ocean floor.
+The centre has drawn up a five-year plan, with a cost of ₹4,077 crore, to mine, research and study about the ocean floor.

-The objectives of the plan include research work that can result in formation of a roadmap on climate change and help in developing a desalination plant powered by tidal energy.
+The objectives of the plan include research work that can result in formation of a roadmap on climate change and help in developing a desalination plant powered by OTEC energy.

 One of the key projects which can enable the above said research is the creation of a submersible vehicle that can explore depths of at least 6000 m.